C. R. Crews

 Charles Richard Crews (born May 30, 1988) is an American race car driver from Dallas, Texas.

-An early graduate of a Dallas prep school, he competed in the Indy Racing League's development system, winning the first Formula Mazda race he entered at the age of fourteen.
+An early graduate of a Dallas prep school, Crews competed in the Indy Racing League's development system, winning the first Formula Mazda race he entered at the age of fourteen.
 He then ran eleven races over three seasons for four different teams in the Indy Lights championship, most prominently with Michael Crawford Motorsports during 2007.
 At the time of his debut, he was the youngest driver ever to compete in what was then called the Indy Pro Series.

-He has also competed in the 24 Hours of Daytona, the Star Mazda Championship, and in championship karting.
+Crews has also competed in the 24 Hours of Daytona, the Star Mazda Championship, and in championship karting.
 He has competed in both domestic and international races on four continents.

-Despite his relative inexperience, he hoped to compete in the 2007 Indianapolis 500 for SWE, but his deal with the team fell through.
+Despite his relative inexperience, Crews hoped to compete in the 2007 Indianapolis 500 for SWE, but his deal with the team fell through.
 He was then linked to securing an entry for the 2008 Indianapolis 500.
 However, he was unable to complete rookie orientation due to rainy weather during the designated time period.
 He competed in the 2008 24 Hours of Daytona in the GT class.